ng-Classic/ng-classic/aio/content/guide/complex-animation-sequences.md

 ## Animations and Component View Encapsulation

-Angular animations are based on the components DOM structure and do not directly take [View Encapsulation](/guide/view-encapsulation) into account, this means that components using `ViewEncapsulation.Emulated` behave exactly as if they were using `ViewEncapsulation.None` (`ViewEncapsulation.ShadowDom` behaves differently as we'll discuss shortly).
+Angular Classicanimations are based on the components DOM structure and do not directly take [View Encapsulation](/guide/view-encapsulation) into account, this means that components using `ViewEncapsulation.Emulated` behave exactly as if they were using `ViewEncapsulation.None` (`ViewEncapsulation.ShadowDom` behaves differently as we'll discuss shortly).

 For example if the `query()` function (which you'll see more of in the rest of the Animations guide) were to be applied at the top of a tree of components using the emulated view encapsulation, such query would be able to identify (and thus animate) DOM elements on any depth of the tree.